 Linda Christianson - Host Potter

-After 40 plus some years, I am still excited and troubled opening the studio door.
+After 45 some years, I am still excited and troubled opening the studio door.
 The qualities that I search for in my work are fairly straight forward.
 I am interested in a pot that does its duty well yet can stand on its own as a visual object.

 Trying to get the form right and then laying down a quiet surface with the woodkiln is always a challenge.
 My work hopefully acts like engaging tools in the life they carry forward.